The Road to Yorktown Started in Newport.

 April 1775: Massachusetts militiamen exchange fire with British troops at the battles of Lexington and Concord, marking the start of the Revolutionary War.

-May 1776: Rhode Island declares independence, and the Colony House, operated and open to the public as a NHS property, is known officially as the State House from 1776 to 1900.
+May 1776: Rhode Island declares independence, and the Colony House, operated and open to the public as a NHS property, is known officially as the State House from 1776 until the Rhode Island State House opened in Providence in 1901.

 1776-1779: British occupy Newport, and more than half of the city’s population flees.